4/25/2025

 Woody Lay

-Yep, and your NII guide of 0 to 2 percent.
-Do you have the deposit data assumption you're using for that guide?
+Yeah, and your NII guide of up 0 to 2 percent, do you have the deposit beta assumption you're using for that guide?
 Five percent.
-All right.
-Thanks for taking my question.
+All right, thanks for taking my question.
 Yes, sir.

 speaker

 Thank you.
-And your next question comes from Andrew Grossisa from Piper Sandler.
+And your next question comes from Andrew Grosisa from Piper Sandler.
 Please go ahead.

 speaker

 Hey, good morning, everybody.
-Morning.
+Good morning.
+Good morning.
 You noted seasonal commercial outflows of deposits in 1Q25.
 Should we expect any reversal of that in 2Q25?

 speaker